ghasempouri1984/VespasianodaBisticci/README.md

 # Letters of Vespasiano da Bisticci
-The edition project is part of the research activity of the Digital Humanities Advanced Research Center (/DH.arc) at the Department of Classical and Italian Philology (FICLIT) of the University of Bologna.
+The scholary edition project of Letters of Vespasiano da Bisticci [http://projects.dharc.unibo.it/vespasiano/] is part of the research activity of the Digital Humanities Advanced Research Center (/DH.arc) at the Department of Classical and Italian Philology (FICLIT) of the University of Bologna.
 The scientific director is Professor Francesca Tomasi, University of Bologna, Department of Classic Philology and Italian Studies.
 Digital edition of the Letters of Vespasiano da Bisticci, a Florentine copyist who lived in the 15th century.
 The letters, sent and received and up to now tracked, are navigable through a faceted system (correspondent, date, place, signature).
 ## Aims
 The edition is accompanied by philological tools for orientation and guidance (index of the words in the form of authorities, synoptic table, philological note, description of the witnesses).